phansch/philhansch.net/_posts/2014-02-17-travis-heroku-rails.md

 ---
-title: Automating your deployments from Travis to Heroku
+title: "Automating your deployments from Travis to Heroku"
-layout: post
+layout: "post"
-excerpt: Setting up automated deployments from Travis to Heroku for Rails applications.
+excerpt: "Setting up automated deployments from Travis to Heroku for Rails applications."
 aliases: ["2014/02/17/travis-heroku-rails/"]
 ---